hankbao/libreboot/docs/bsd/freebsd.md

 TODO: test FreeBSD more extensively, and make sure it works (and fix it if it does not).
-Instructions are provided here, to boot and install FreeBSD but we\'re not sure whether it is currently fully compatible with libreboot.
+Instructions are provided here, to boot and install FreeBSD but we're not sure whether it is currently fully compatible with libreboot.

 -   [Prepare the USB drive (in FreeBSD)](#prepare)